 Are you planning to grow salad greens, fresh herbs, vegetables, or flowering plants?
 Well, plants need a good measure of sunlight to grow healthy.

 Most flowering plants require around six to eight hours of full sun.
 This may not be easy, especially in tall buildings that may only get the afternoon or morning sun.
 So, if you plan on growing fruit plants, you want to take them to your rooftop or balcony, where they can get full sun for six to eight hours.
 If you are growing a container garden or using the limited space of a windowsill, you must choose plants like spider plants that don't require much sunlight.

 You can invest in plant growth lights to keep your garden thriving during winter or when you can't access natural light.

 Grow lights are electric bulbs made to help your plants grow.
 These lights come in various colors and depend on your plant's needs.
 Grow lights typically appear in varying colors of blue and red.
-The blue light helps to promote the growth of roots, while the red light helps to stimulate stem production (this includes flowering and fruiting).
+Blue light helps promote the growth of roots, while red light helps stimulate stem production (this includes flowering and fruiting).

 Investing in the right soil is important for plant growth.
 Growing plants in your apartment typically involve container gardening.
 This means the ordinary garden soil won't be appropriate as it can limit the air and water needed for optimal growing.
 It is best to go for a potting mix.

-Whether you're growing a garden indoors or in your outdoor area, one thing that is common for the growth of most plants is water and air.
+Whether you're growing a garden indoors or in your outdoor area, water and air are common for the growth of most plants.